This video demonstrates how to create a project. Duration: 6.5 min.

 Users with Edit permission on the project can populate an existing project from a template if the existing project does not contain any allocations or tasks (and provided a template has not already been applied).
 If these items exist in the target project, then the Actions > Populate from Template menu item will not be not be available in the project's Details section.

-Schedule From date - all tasks are offset by the difference between the template's Schedule From date and the target project's Schedule From date.
+Schedule From date - all tasks, Staffing and Finance Forecasts are offset by the difference between the template's Schedule From date and the target project's Schedule From date.

 Note that when you populate an existing project from a template, permissions are enforced on the copy.
 For example, if you do not have permission to edit tasks, but check "Populate Tasks" in the template, no tasks will be created/populated in the target project.